persuasio/replication-JunLee-JPE/README.md

 - `scripts/libraries` contains user-built Stata commands used in the analysis.
 - To generate the dataset `ChenYang2019.dta`, it is necessary to run `CY19_data.do` after downloading the original dataset from Chen and Yang (2019) at https://www.aeaweb.org/articles?id=10.1257/aer.20171765 and storing them at `data/ChenYang2019`.
 This dataset is already created and stored at `data/ChenYang2019`.

 Before running `run.do`, the user must define the global macro `Persuasion` at the top of that script.
+Also, it is necessary to install the Stata module `outreg` by `ssc install outreg, replace` before running the do file.

 ## Software, memory, and runtime requirements